 - Atoms.
 In Atomic Design, as in chemistry, atoms are the basic elements that help inform everything.
 In the world of web applications, atoms are the foundational elements, such as HTML tags, fonts, animations, and color palettes.
 Web design “atoms” can also be less concrete.
 Examples include buttons or forms.

 - Pages.
 Pages, finally, are the final element of Atomic Design.
 According to Frost himself, pages are the specific instances of templates.
 Pages are the most tangible element of all and are the places users spend most of their time.
 They’re also one of the most essential phases of the Atomic Design process since the final iteration of pages is where developers get to see whether the entire design system is effective or not.
-In short, the final appearance of the pages dictates whether the site is ready to launch, or whether the developer needs to loop back and make changes to earlier design elements.
+In short, the final appearance of the pages dictates whether the product design is ready to launch, or whether the developer needs to loop back and make changes to earlier UI design elements.

 The Benefits of Atomic Design

 Now that we’ve discussed the basic UI components of Atomic Design, let’s take a deeper dive into why these components are beneficial, and why it’s emerged as such a popular approach to structuring a design system.